 Your class committee will be putting together a schedule of activities for Senior Week.
 A detailed schedule will be available near the end of the spring semester.
 Download the 2017 Senior Week schedule (PDF).

 No!
 You may invite as many people as you like.
 Even if it rains, our indoor site will have plenty of seating.

 Yes!
 Guests will need to pre-register for tickets for any meals served by the College during Commencement Weekend.
 The two meals that you will particularly want tickets for are the Family Dinner on Friday and the Commencement Picnic on Saturday.

-Your parents will receive a registration flier in the mail in late February.
-There will be online registration through the web site from March 1 until April 30.
+Your parents will receive a registration reminder flier in the mail in late February.
+There will be online registration through the web site from March 1 until April 29.

 Your family does not need to order meal tickets for you.
 Your meals are already covered.

 Yes — if you don't plan on walking, please notify all of the following individuals: